equinor/omnia-tutorial/docs/presentations/introduction.rst

 * https://github.com/equinor/omnia-tutorial/

 .. note::
-    | P - A hands on introduction with Omnia
+    A hands on introduction with Omnia
-    | O - A better understanding of Omnia
-    | W - Better equiped to develop within Equinor's new IT platform
+    * They will get a better understanding of Omnia so they are better equiped to develop within Equinor's new IT platform
-    | E - Who has worked with Omnia?
-What expectations do people have?
-    | R - ?

     How: A mixture of presentations and tutorial.
 We will reference Azure documentation extensively as they need to know how to navigate these pages.

+    A lot of material to get through, but we focus on the most important points so don't panic if you can't complete something.

     What we are not covering